 E. Sit back, relax, grab a cold one and wait for the call for the interview!

 There you have it!
-Not only have you learned how to make your resume stand out, you now have one of the most comprehensive resume strategies out there – from preparing, to key word research to designing and customizing your resume.
+Not only have you learned how to make your resume stand out, you now have one of the most comprehensive resume strategies out there – from preparing and keyword research to designing and customizing your resume.

 I can understand if you are overwhelmed, I’ve given you a lot of new information.

 So where to with all this new resume development information?

 Go top to bottom.
 Here are some hints and reminders:

 1. Start at the top and work your way down.